Waist to Hip Ratio Calculator

 Why is waist-hip ratio important?

 Waist-hip ratio is used as a measurement of obesity.
 The WHO states that abdominal obesity is defined as a waist-hip ratio above 0.90 for males and above 0.85 for females or a body mass index (BMI) above 30.
 Visit our BMI calculator to learn more.

 Another way of measuring obesity is absolute waist circumference above 40 in (102 cm) in men and above 35 in (88 cm) in women.

-How to measure waist and hips?
+How should I measure waist and hips?

 It's more complicated than you might think:

-- According to the WHO's data gathering protocol, we should use a stretch-resistant tape to measure the waist circumference should be measured at the midpoint between the last palpable rib and the top of the iliac crest.
+- According to the WHO's data gathering protocol, we should use a stretch-resistant tape to measure the waist circumference at the midpoint between the last palpable rib and the top of the iliac crest.

-- Practically, the measurements are usually taken at the smallest circumference of the natural waist, usually just above the belly button, and the widest part of the buttocks or hip.
+- Practically, the measurements are usually taken at the smallest circumference of the natural waist, usually just above the belly button and the widest part of the buttocks or hip.

 For example, a person with a 28 in (71 cm) waist and 35 in (89 cm) hips has a waist-hip ratio of